 MEDIEVAL STUDIES 490 Research Seminar in Medieval Studies (3 credits)

-Although a specific MDVL 490 class is not offered in 2019W, seminars in other units may fulfill the Medieval 490-requirement for Medieval Studies Majors.
+Although a specific MDVL 490 class is not offered in 2023W, seminars in other units may fulfill the Medieval 490-requirement for Medieval Studies Majors.

-Professor Arlene Sindelar is the Medieval Studies advisor (arlene.sindelar@ubc.ca) until July 1.
-As soon as you have enrolled in either seminar email her so that she can edit your program in Degree Navigator accordingly to count it for the MDVL 490 requirement in the Medieval Studies Major.
-After July 1, contact Professor Courtney Booker (cbooker@mail.uca.ca).
+Professor Sara Ann Knutson is the Medieval Studies advisor (sa.knutson@ubc.ca).
+As soon as you have enrolled in either seminar, email her so that she can edit your program in Degree Navigator accordingly to count it for the MDVL 490 requirement in the Medieval Studies Major.

 (Double Majors in English and Medieval Studies may double count ENGL 490 or ENGL 491 for MDVL 490, if they are on appropriate medieval topics.
 Please consult the Medieval Studies Advisor.)